Key stages covered

 - QA testers

-Whether teams participate early or not, giving them the opportunity to be a part of the conversation will help gain their partnership, even if it comes later at the insistence of leadership.
+Whether teams participate early or not, giving them the opportunity to be a part of the conversation will help gain their partnership and build trust, even if it comes later at the insistence of leadership.

 How to prepare